The New Social Environment#113

 Anna Perach’s practice is informed by the dynamic between personal and cultural myths.
 She explores how our private narratives are deeply rooted in ancient storytelling and folklore and conversely how folklore has the ability to tell us intimate, confidential stories about ourselves.
 In her work she synthesises female mythic characters and retell their stories while placing them in the current climate.
 By doing so she creates an experience of eeriness, evoking a sense of both familiarity and distress.

-The Rail has a tradition of ending our conversations with a poem, and we’re fortunate to have Zack Pieper reading.
+The Rail has a tradition of ending our conversations with a poetry reading, and we’re fortunate to have Zack Pieper reading.